 The funding for this project is provided by UK Research and Innovation (UKRI

 ) via the Global Challenges Research Fund (GCRF

-Please see the project page hosted by Coventry University, UK, for a fuller description of the Hub.
+Please see the project page hosted by Coventry University, UK, or the MIDEQ (Migration for Development and Equality) website, for a fuller description of the Hub.